FarnoodID/C-MinusPlus/README.md

 - The example lexers show practical implementations of specific functionalities such as counting characters or lines, identifying capital letters, and handling simple input strings.

 ## Conclusion
-Thank you for exploring the C-MinusPlus Language Interpreter!
+Thank you for exploring the C-MinusPlus Language Compiler!
 I hope this project inspires you to dive deeper into programming languages and compiler design.
 If you have any questions or suggestions, feel free to reach out or contribute to this repository!

 Happy coding!